town sits in the center of a small peninsula that juts into the warm

 and Hill area)

-and one of the best sunset views in town.
-A parking lot and a
+Victory Beach offers one of the best sunset views in town but

-places, both budget and mid-range dot the side of the Hill
+and mid-range dot the side of the Hill overlooking the ocean,

 The very top of hill is one of Sihanoukville’s nightlife

-and sport bars as well as a few restaurants.
-After dark, the
+bars, music and sport bars as well as a few restaurants.
+After

-street come to life, some places staying open into the early
+dark the street come to life, some places staying open into the

 fairly busy these days, and is much more popular with Cambodian